Last updated: December 31, 2022

-Known as one of the best whale watching spots in Sydney, Cape Solander in Kurnell’s Kamay Botany Bay National Park offers panoramic ocean views from high sandstone cliff walls.
+Known as one of the best whale-watching spots in Sydney, Cape Solander in Kurnell’s Kamay Botany Bay National Park offers panoramic ocean views from high sea cliffs.

-Cape Solander is also a great starting point for several coastal and bush walking tracks in this beautiful area.
+Cape Solander is also a great starting point for several coastal and bush walking tracks in this unique area just south of Sydney.

-Still relatively unknown in Sydney, Kamay Botany Bay National Park consists of two areas: the northern headland at La Perouse and the southern headland at Kurnell.
+Still somewhat unknown in the Greater Sydney area, Kamay Botany Bay National Park consists of two major headlands:

-The northern headland is home to several walking tracks and fire trails, family friendly beaches, historic sites (such as Bare Island), great diving spots and lots of cafes and restaurants.
+The northern headland is home to several walking tracks and fire trails, family-friendly beaches, historical sites (such as Bare Island), excellent diving spots, and various cafes and restaurants.

-Included in the National Heritage List in 2004, the southern headland, otherwise known as the Kurnell Peninsula, is where James Cook first arrived in Australia in 1770.
+Included in the National Heritage List in 2004, the southern headland, otherwise known as the Kurnell Peninsula, is where James Cook first arrived in Australia in the year 1770.

-Perhaps the most popular attraction in the southern section of the Kamay Botany Bay National Park is the Cape Solander lookout.
+The most popular attraction in the southern section of the Kamay Botany Bay National Park is, of course, the Cape Solander lookout.

 It’s for good reason that Cape Solander is regarded as a prime location to spot whales while they migrate to warmer waters.
-The whales often come as close as 200m to the high cliff walls of the lookout point.
+The whales often come as close as 200m to the high cliffs where the lookout is located.

 The popular vantage point is named after Daniel Solander, a Swedish botanist who travelled aboard the Endeavour with fellow botanist Joseph Banks and James Cook to Australia in 1768.

-This also explains the name Botany Bay which was originally called Botanist Bay, inspired by Solander and Banks.
+This also explains the name Botany Bay, which was initially called Botanist Bay, inspired by Solander and Banks.

-While there are lots of parking bays available at Cape Solander, it can get a bit crowded in weekends during the whale watching season.
+While there are lots of parking bays available at Cape Solander, it can get a bit crowded on the weekends during the whale watching season.